Search results for:

 Needless to say that when Sally, a famous food blogger from the U.S. started her monthly baking challenge, I was very happy to join.
 I was especially happy when she decided that the May challenge was to include strawberries (any fruit makes me happy, but berries are the best) and a sponge roll.
 If you would like to learn more about her baking challenge, check it out here.
 Continue Reading…

-My Fifteen Favorite Recipes with Strawberries
+My Sixteen Favorite Recipes with Strawberries

 Is there anybody on this earth who doesn’t like strawberries?
 At least in some kind of form?
-I decided to give you my fifteen favorite recipes with strawberries.
+I decided to give you my sixteen favorite recipes with strawberries.
 You will find cake, pie, macarons, breakfast, even a cocktail, because strawberries are so versatile.
 Finally, you will also find locally grown strawberries here in Germany, so I figured this is the right time for a round-up.
 Which one is your favorite recipe with strawberries?

 #1 Strawberry tiramisu with no raw egg or alcohol